numpy/numpy/doc/neps/nep-0051-scalar-representation.rst

 The distinction between NumPy scalars and Python builtins will further become more important for users once :ref:`NEP 50 <NEP50>` is adopted.

+These changes do lead to smaller incompatible and infrastructure changes related to array printing.

 Motivation and Scope
 ====================